 At a certain point most dog owners will notice a varying degree of separation induced anxiety in their dogs.
 Whether it’s a brand new puppy that has just left it’s litter mates and is in an adjustment period, or a newly adopted adult dog that may have been suffering from separation anxiety for years, there are a few basic techniques that most owners can try on their own.
 It’s important to remember that no dog is exactly the same as the next, while these techniques work for most dogs, its best to contact a professional dog trainer for a customized training plan.
-If you live in Orange County, give SoCal K9 a call!
+We here at SoCal K9 are always just a phone call away!

 Now I know some of you are thinking “I can’t take the barking, there has to be something to get my dog to be quiet”.
 Of course there are a number of aversive devices on the market.
 Whether you use the old school penny can, bark collar (static or citronella), or a sonic device, it’s important to teach your dog that there is also reward for being quiet.
 Before employing any type of aversive for barking I strongly recommend having a professional dog trainer evaluate the situation and devise a custom plan for you and your dog.
 Lots of old school trainers, and dog owners, will immediately suggest the penny can or a squirt bottle.
 In some cases this is a very simple solution, but can have ill affect on behaviors you may want down the road.
 Just an example, if you love spending time in the pool, at the beach or lake and want your dog to love the water…using a squirt bottle filled with water as a punishment probably isn’t the best idea.
 Again, if you’re not sure what the right course of action is for your dog, contact a professional dog trainer.
 SoCal K9 offers a free in-home evaluation to customize a training program that will not only fit your dogs skill level but also your lifestyle!